FahadKhalid/Android-Navigation-Drawer-with-Toolbar/README.md

 # Android-Navigation-Drawer-with-Toolbar
-his Projects Implements Material Design Navigation Drawer and Toolbar.
+This Projects Implements Material Design Navigation Drawer and Toolbar.
 Add classes to your Project and Enjoy !